 Creamy Chicken and Potato Soup…Without Cream!

-For more healthy potato recipes, check out these Healthy Roasted Potatoes and Slow Cooker Loaded Baked Potato Soup!
+For more healthy potato recipes, check out these Healthy Roasted Potatoes, Dill Potato Salad and Slow Cooker Loaded Baked Potato Soup!

 Ingredient Notes

-- Bacon: Incorporates more depth of flavour and added protein to the soup.
+- Bacon: A little bacon can go a long way!
 For a healthier option, look for a leaner reduced sodium and/or nitrate-free bacon if possible.

 How to Make Chicken Soup with Potatoes – Step by Step Instructions

-- In a large saucepan, heat oil over medium-high heat.
+- In a large saucepan, heat a little olive oil over medium-high heat.
 Add the bacon and cook until browned, about 3 minutes, scraping off any bits of bacon that stick to the bottom of the pan with a wooden spoon.
+This is really where the flavor starts, so don’t skip this step!

-- Next, add the onions, celery, and minced garlic.
-Cook and stir until vegetables become fragrant and begin to soften, about 3 minutes.
+- Next, add the onions, celery, and minced garlic and cook until the veggies start to soften and smell delicious.

-- Add broth, diced potatoes, thyme and poultry seasoning.
-Bring to a boil, then reduce heat to low and simmer, covered, for 10 minutes.
+- Add the broth, diced potatoes, thyme and poultry seasoning, then bring everything to a boil.
+At this point, reduce the heat to low and simmer, covered, for 10 minutes.

 To Make the Soup Creamy